MLB Must Fix Broken Replay System After Non-Home Run Call Wrecks Astros

 Huh?

 Five years after baseball expanded replay for the 2014 season, the game still wrestles with a maddeningly inefficient system.
-Calls that should be reversed aren't, calls that shouldn't be reversed are, unintended consequences still spring up from time to time, proper angles too often remain elusive, and too many minutes are gobbled up as the pace of games slow and technology that should be lightning fast, well, isn't.
+Calls that should be reversed aren't, calls that shouldn't be reversed are, unintended consequences still spring up from time to time, proper angles too often remain elusive, and too many minutes are gobbled up as the pace of games slows and technology that should be lightning fast, well, isn't.

 Five years later, generally speaking, it remains absolutely amazing that...